owlks4/business-sector-grids/readme.md

 To webpack it for deployment elsewhere, run 'npm build'.

 To deploy it straight to github pages, run 2_DEPLOY.bat, but remember to change the relevant URLs in vite.config.js and package.json first.

+## Running on linux for local nominatim geocoding

+In practice, I didn't find that using a local nominatim instance particularly sped things up, because it seems to be less capable at geocoding than the nominatim web API, even when provided with the exact same address query.
+All the 'easy' address matches were hoovered up by the regular string similarity metric comparison, leaving any remaining ones too obscure for the local nominatim library to identify - they were all forced to use the web API fallback, defeating the point.

+But if you want to try using this feature anyway for some reason, I used the following steps:

+1. Make sure you have the modules nominatim-db and nominatim-api installed in your pip venv.
+The code specifically checks that nominatim-api is installed before it even attempts to use a local nominatim database.
+Make sure you have also followed the instructions on this page https://nominatim.org/release-docs/latest/admin/Installation/#installing-the-latest-release to make sure you have the prequisites installed.)

+2. You may have to create sql database users if it's your first time running.
+For example, in bash:
+> sudo -u postgres createuser -s nominatim

+3. Use nominatim to import your OSM file into the database - for example:
+> nominatim import --osm-file Birmingham.osm

+Obviously please try not to use anything too large - stay away from Planet.osm! - the smaller it is, the faster it will be.
+This step will take a few minutes, but you will only have to perform it once to create the database.

+If it stops early, or you later have reason to believe that the import was incomplete, consider using the following command:
+> nominatim import --continue indexing

+4. Go into the database and make sure the postgis extension is enabled (and don't forget the semicolon to make sure the command actually runs!):
+> psql nominatim
+> CREATE EXTENSION postgis;
+> \q

+At this point, you should be able to run main.py with the venv's python3.
+However, as stated above, I didn't find it significantly faster.
+If you do want to incorporate an alternative fallback geolocation process for your own purposes, the relevant function is query_nominatim(), in /python-processing/_2_compare.py